nawrasg/Leduino/README.md

 Leduino
 =======

-Leduino is a library to control LEDs without using the delay function.\n
+Leduino is a library to control LEDs without using the delay function.

-Created by Nawras GEORGI. http://www.nawrasg.fr\n Released under GPL version 3
+Created by Nawras GEORGI. http://www.nawrasg.fr/
+Released under GPL version 3